Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ```

 Following the protobuf initialization, we see a section related to custom tools.
-We'll skip over that for now, and return to it later in this document.
+We'll skip over that for now and return to it later in this document.

 Further down in the `Main` method of the `Program` class we see
 the section beginning with 'Orpius Operations'.